bitcoinjs/tiny-secp256k1/README.md

 npm install secp256k1
 ```

-If you are having problems,  please read the guide at [secp256k1-node](https://github.com/cryptocoinjs/secp256k1-node#installation),  as the build instructions should be exactly the same (and are a direct derivation).
+If you are having problems,  please read the guide at [secp256k1-node](https://github.com/cryptocoinjs/secp256k1-node#installation),  as the build instructions should be exactly the same (and this module is a direct derivation).

 ## Documentation